-In the past, The Lutheran Church—Missouri Synod has supported mission work in Australia through a partnership with the Lutheran Church of Australia in the Pitjantjatjara translation and literacy project.
-This support—encouraging, resourcing and training—is done through translating the Scriptures into the language Aboriginal people know best and providing theological teaching in that language.
-Examples include translation of additional Old Testament selections, publication of Bible-based reading primers, the Pitjantjatjara Picture Dictionary and regular training courses for Pitjantjatjara church leaders.
+In the past, The Lutheran Church—Missouri Synod supported mission work in Australia through a partnership with the Lutheran Church of Australia in the Pitjantjatjara translation and literacy project.
+This support included translating the Scriptures, publishing Bible-based reading primers and the Pitjantjatjara Picture Dictionary, and holding regular training courses for Pitjantjatjara church leaders.

 A split in the church occurred in 1846.
-In subsequent years, pastors came from various sources, including different German missionary societies and a number of the Lutheran synods in the United States.
-A merger took place in 1966, in which the Evangelical Lutheran Church in Australia joined with the United Evangelical Lutheran Church of Australia to form the Lutheran Church of Australia.
+In subsequent years, pastors came from various places, including different German mission societies and a number of the Lutheran synods in the United States.
+In 1966, the Evangelical Lutheran Church in Australia merged with the United Evangelical Lutheran Church of Australia to form the Lutheran Church of Australia.

 Since that time, the church body has related to world Lutheranism on a case-by-case basis, apart from having altar and pulpit fellowship with the two church bodies in Papua New Guinea.
-In 1993, the Lutheran Church of Australia became an associate member of the Lutheran World Federation.
-It also is an associate member of the International Lutheran Council.
-It currently includes 323 active pastors serving 605 congregations in 293 parishes and has more than 73,000 baptized members and 54,000 communicant members.
+The Lutheran Church of Australia is an associate member of both the Lutheran World Federation and the International Lutheran Council.
+Currently, 533 pastors (including retired) serve the Lutheran Church of Australia’s 648 congregations in 298 parishes and its more than 60,000 regular worshipers.